ToughTechs151/robot-template/Docs/VSCode.md

 #### Recommended preferences

-The following preferences are not required to use the robot-template, but are just some changes that we recommend to make VSCode easier to work with.
+The following preferences are not required to use the Robot Template, but are just some changes that we recommend to make VSCode easier to work with.

 - Bracket Pairs.
 By default VSCode colors matching bracket pairs with the same color.
 Further, if you click on one bracket in a pair, the other will also get a hollow cursor on it.
 However, it is easy to not notice a missing bracket or parenthesis if you are not looking for it.
 We recommend changing the user setting "Bracket Pairs" to "active".
 With both bracket pairs settings set to active VSCode will draw a colored line between the innermost enclosing brackets, based on where the cursor is. ![Example Bracket Pair](img/bracktpair.jpg)